omega8cc/advagg/README.txt

    aggregate; if that file has changed then rebuild all aggregates that contain the updated file and give the newly aggregated file a new name.
 The new name ensures changes go out when using CDNs.
+ * Works with Drupal's private file system.
+Can Use a separate directory for serving aggregated files from.
  * Url query string to turn off aggregation for that request. ?advagg=0 will turn off file aggregation if the user has the "bypass advanced aggregation" permission. ?advagg=-1 will completely bypass all of Advanced CSS/JS